peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EContext WithNoFlags();

-Copies this PrecisionContext with HasFlags set to false and a Flags value of 0.
+Copies this EContext with  `HasFlags`  set to false and a Flags value of 0.

 <b>Returns:</b>